 Recommended by 2BT Travel

-Besides the daily group skiing available, attendees can enjoy activities like classical concerts, ice skating, nighttime fondue and sledging, plus the infamous drag ski race, where the fastest pair in the race wins an amazing all-expenses paid trip.
+Besides the daily group skiing available, attendees can enjoy activities like classical concerts, ice skating, nighttime fondue, and sledding, plus the infamous drag ski race, where the fastest pair in the race wins an amazing all-expenses-paid trip.

 Visit Mount Pilatus

 Mount Pilatus in winter is the perfect place for those who want to experience this iconic mountain towering over Lucerne – a place that takes away the breath!
 So, you must go during your winter visit, too!